dogukan-durukan/DSA210-Project/PROPOSAL.md

 * **Data Preparation:** Cleaning missing values and merging datasets via Python.
 * **Exploratory Data Analysis:** Visualizing delay distributions across different airlines and routes using Matplotlib and Seaborn.
 * **Hypothesis Testing:** Performing statistical tests to determine if there is a significant difference in delay averages between "dominant" and "competitive" routes.

+(In checking on dataset for being qualified to this project Claude and Gemini has been used.)